danny-fallas/use-store-react/README.md

 ```
  ## Changelog

+ v1.1.4
+ * Use the defaulValue (if any provided) instead of defaulting to false on SSR.

  v1.1.3
  * Adding the "debug" option, to log information about the state.
  * New validation to avoid functions as the defaultValue.